Abbasid revolution: Causes

-Support for the Abbasid Revolution came from people of diverse backgrounds, with almost all levels of society supporting armed opposition to Umayyad rule.
+Support for the Abbasid revolution came from people of diverse backgrounds, with almost all levels of society supporting armed opposition to Umayyad rule.
 This was especially pronounced among Muslims of non-Arab descent, though even Arab Muslims resented Umayyad rule and centralized authority over their nomadic lifestyles.
 Both Sunnis and Shias supported efforts to overthrow the Umayyads, as did non-Muslim subjects of the empire who resented religious discrimination.

 Discontent among Shia Muslims

-Following the Battle of Karbala which led to the massacre of Husayn ibn Ali, the grandson of Muhammad, and his kin and companions by the Umayyad army in 680 CE, the Shias used this event as a rallying cry of opposition against the Umayyads.
-The Abbasids also used the memory of Karbala extensively to gain popular support against the Umayyads.
+Following the Battle of Karbala, which led to the massacre of Husayn ibn Ali, the grandson of the prophet Muhammad, alongside his kin and companions by the Umayyad army in 680 CE, the event became a rallying cry of opposition against the Umayyads.
+The Abbasids also used the memory of Karbala extensively to gain popular support against the Umayyads, which further rallied Shi'ite support.
+In the decades preceding the Abbasid revolution, several Shi'ite and Alid uprisings had taken place against the Umayyads.

-The Hashimiyya movement (a sub-sect of the Kaysanites Shia) was largely responsible for starting the final efforts against the Umayyad dynasty, initially with the goal of replacing the Umayyads with an Alid ruling family.
 To an extent, rebellion against the Umayyads bore an early association with Shi'ite ideas.
-A number of Shi'ite revolts against Umayyad rule had already taken place, though they were open about their desire for an Alid ruler.
-Zayd ibn Ali fought the Umayyads in Iraq, while Abdallah ibn Mu'awiya even established temporary rule over Persia.
-Their murder not only increased anti-Umayyad sentiment among the Shia, but also gave both Shias and Sunnis in Iraq and Persia a common rallying cry.
-At the same time, the capture and murder of the primary Shi'ite opposition figures rendered the Abbasids as the only realistic contenders for the void that would be left by the Umayyads.
+This included the Tawwabin uprising led by Sulayman ibn Surad in 684–685 and Mukhtar al-Thaqafi's uprising in 685–687, following the murder of Husayn ibn Ali in 680.
+Later on, the Revolts of Zayd ibn Ali in 740 and the uprising of Abd Allah ibn Mu'awiya in 747–748, who even established temporary rule over Iran, paved way for the Abbasid revolution.

-The Abbasids kept quiet about their identity, simply stating that they wanted a ruler from the descendant of Muhammad upon whose choice as caliph the Muslim community would agree.
+The Hashimiyya movement (a sub-sect of the Shi'ite Kaysanites) was largely responsible for starting the final efforts against the Umayyad dynasty, initially with the goal of replacing the Umayyads with an Alid ruling family.
+Initially, the Abbasid family kept quiet about their identity, simply stating that they wanted a ruler from the descendant of Muhammad upon whose choice as caliph the Muslim community would agree to.
 Many Shi'ites naturally assumed that this meant an Alid ruler, a belief which the Abbasids tacitly encouraged to gain Shi'ite support.
-Though the Abbasids were members of the Banu Hashim clan, rivals of the Umayyads, the word "Hashimiyya" seems to refer specifically to Abd-Allah ibn Muhammad ibn al-Hanafiyyah, a grandson of Ali and son of Muhammad ibn al-Hanafiyyah.

-According to certain traditions, Abd-Allah died in 717 in Humeima in the house of Mohammad ibn Ali Abbasi, the head of the Abbasid family, and before dying named Muhammad ibn Ali as his successor.
+The Abbasids claimed that Abu Hashim, the grandson of Ali through his son Muhammad ibn al-Hanafiyyah, had formally transferred the Imamate to Muhammad ibn Ali ibn Abdallah in 717, and thus Imamah was transferred to the house of al-Abbas.

 Although the anecdote is considered a fabrication, at the time it allowed the Abbasids to rally the supporters of the failed revolt of Mukhtar al-Thaqafi, who had represented themselves as the supporters of Muhammad ibn al-Hanafiyya.
-By the time the revolution was in full swing, most Kaysanite Shia had either transferred their allegiance to the Abbasid dynasty (in the case of the Hashimiyya), or had converted to other branches of Shi'ism and the Kaysanites ceased to exist.
+By the time the revolution was in full swing, most Kaysanite Shia had either transferred their allegiance to the Abbasid dynasty (in the case of the Hashimiyya), or differed to other branches of Shi'ism, and so the Kaysanites ceased to exist.